 Reckless driving is a misdemeanor in Idaho.
-The possible penalties for a conviction are:
+The possible penalties are explained below.

 The convicted motorist faces a license suspension of 30 days for a first violation, 90 days for a second violation within two years, and one year for a third conviction within a three-year period.

 Inattentive driving—a less serious offense—is defined as driving in a manner that is "inattentive, careless or imprudent … rather than heedless or wanton, or in those cases where the danger to persons or property by the motor vehicle operator's conduct is slight."

 The difference between reckless and inattentive driving is a matter of degree.
 Generally, reckless driving involves the operation of a vehicle that's obviously dangerous, whereas more subtle instances of bad driving might be in the inattentive driving category.

 In some states, it's possible for a driver who's charged with driving while intoxicated (DWI), to "plea bargain" for a lesser charge.
 When a DWI is plea bargained down to a reckless driving charge, it's sometimes called a "wet reckless."

 Idaho law doesn't prohibit plea bargaining in DWI cases.
 So, for someone who's accused of driving under the influence in Idaho, plea bargaining for a reckless driving charge is a possibility.